annotell/public-docs/docs-src/docs/kognic-io/annotation_types.md

 ### Add/remove annotation types for an input

 Adding an annotation type to an input means that an annotation will be produced for that input with the specified annotation type.
-In the same way, removing annotation types (new in version 1.2.0) from an input means that annotations will **not** be produced for that input with the specified annotation types.
+In the same way, removing annotation types from an input means that annotations will **not** be produced for that input with the specified annotation types.

 In the case when multiple annotation types are annotated in the same task, it is enough to specify